 You can experiment a bit and use two-sided charts within slides (with the colorful background if you wish).
 This is a case when you need to compare two values for each category e.g. import and export of commodities, or male-female age distribution:

-Design advice: For good readability, don’t put more than four categories in one line chart, it will be too crowded.
+Data visualization advice: For good readability, don’t put more than four categories in one line chart, it will be too crowded.
 Better create another line chart below with the same time axes but next data categories.

 5. Column data chart to compare several items over time

-6. Presenting data on geographical maps
+6. Presenting multiple micro data chart on a geographical maps

 The last example shows how you can present a location-based data chart.
 If you want to present some economic or demographical statistics related to a specific state or country, you can try this: